gbettineschi/instagram-apis/readme.md

 # Instagram APIs

-Personal code to work with Instagram APIs.
-At the moment the only implemented script is for posting.
+Personal code to work with official Instagram Graph APIs.
+At the moment the only implemented script is for posting an image.

 ### Technologies
-**Language:** Javascript
+**Language:** Javascript (Node.js).
-**Main library:** `instagram-private-api`.
-Link to GitHub [here](https://github.com/dilame/instagram-private-api).